PMCC-BioinformaticsCore/janis-translate-examples/tutorials/tutorial4.md

 We can also see that a container image is available for this tool.

-This translation is correct for the `samtools_flagstat.cwl` file and needs no adjusting.
+This translation is correct for the `samtools flagstat` Galaxy tool wrapper and needs no adjusting.

 <br>